QuantumBit-Softwares/Hacash-Telegram-Bot/README.md

 Note: The program can also be made by utilizing the API.

-# Hacash Wallet

-To avoid replication of ideas repositories I decided to merge Hacash Wallet to the Hacash - Telegram Bot Repo.
-The contents from Hacash Wallet and Hacash Telegram Bot are both independent of each other.
+# Special Note: HacashBot is currently offline, I am trying to utilize the API service to create more functions and changes into the bot.